Click on the link below to read my latest report on this:

 …..hence, the lack of rain is simply your own fault….

-In fact, I have a bit of a discussion going on with the presenters of the program on RSG called “Hoe verklaar jy dit” [How do you explain this?] and some of the arguments given to me/us on why it is that man must be warming the planet is the observation of the melting of glaciers in Europe, and ice, mainly on Greenland and in the Arctic.
+I had a bit of a discussion going on with the presenters of the program on RSG called “Hoe verklaar jy dit” [How do you explain this?] and some of the arguments given to me/us on why it is that man must be warming the planet is the observation of the melting of glaciers in Europe, and ice, mainly on Greenland and in the Arctic.

 Interestingly, at the end of the 16th century, one of my forefathers, Willem Barentz, went looking for a passage to the east via the north.
-He must have read about this somewhere from ancient Norse writings.
+Apparently he read somewhere from ancient Norse and Roman writings that such a passage existed.
 Sadly, he and crew died trying to find it.
 Hence, we still have the Barentz Sea, up there in the Arctic.
-So, there is strong anecdotal evidence that a thousand years ago, the arctic was largely ice free, or almost ice free, or just like it is now.
+So there is strong anecdotal evidence that a thousand years ago, the arctic was largely ice free, or almost ice free, or just like it is now?
 Willem would not have risked his own life and that of his crew unless he was sure about that passage.

 Isn’t it funny, how the world changes in 400 years….meaning we now don’t want that passage to the east via the north anymore – not even just to discover it – like Willem wanted to find it